erraineon/erraitf/src/content/japan-travelog/index.md

 1. 3.5 stars on Tabelog's 5-star system means the food is excellent.
 1. Starbucks is surprisingly decent.
 1. Vending machines sell cheap, fresh food.
+1. My favorite food was the curry at Hinoya in Akihabara for $8.
+My least favorite was McDonalds in Shibuya.

 **Shopping**

-39. There are a lot of Anker stores.
+40. There are a lot of Anker stores.
 No idea why.
 1. Malls, malls, malls.
 8-story tall, and most are deserted.
 1. There are plenty of minimally concealed adult bars and stores.
 1. Alcohol is dramatically cheaper than in the US.